timothy-shields/linq-cpp/README.md

 - Get the names and employee IDs of employees younger than 21 who work in departments servicing the customer with the given ID.
 - The results should be grouped by age and gender, and within each group the employee data should be sorted by last name then first name.
+- An employee may work in multiple departments.

 **linq-cpp** makes this a straightfoward task.